Backfeed/dao-delegation/README.md

 It is meant as a quick way of adding delegation to the DAO without having to change theDAO contract

+The contract can be seen as a generic container that can be adapted to particular use cases.

+*It's proof-of-concept code, not production ready in any way*

 # Use Cases